ls9528/DataEngineeringCapstone/README.md

 When uploading to S3, I partitioned the immigration data by arrival date becuase it was never null and provided a fairly even distribution of the data for future pipeline steps.

 I completed the following steps in etl.py to clean the immigration data and import it to S3:
-* Convert the fields to their appropriate data types
+* Convert the fields to their appropriate data types (integer)
 * Rename the fields to nice, easy to understand names
 * Remove any unneeded fields
 * Convert the date fields to the format yyyy-mm-dd